History of the Department of Chemistry

 At one of the early departmental meetings, Dr. Gordon brought up the issue of the Hooker Science Library which still remained at Central College.
 He asked the faculty if they would have any objectives if he attempted to raise funds to bring the library to Wayne University.
 We had no objections but regarded this as a dead issue since the earlier committee had recommended against it.
 But we were not aware yet of Dr. Gordon securing the necessary funds from the local industries.
 A year later the library was moved here and installed on the third floor of Old Main adjacent to Dr. Gordon's office.
 Prior to the acquisition of the Hooker Library, the science portion of the university library consisted of a limited number of reference books and a few current journals.
 The Hooker Library added many additional reference volumes and a number of scientific journals with issues back to their initial publication.
 This served as a nucleus for our present science library.

 The housing of the library was a worry to Dr. Gordon.
 Old Main with its dust-laden, wooden structure made it prone to fire, especially with several chemistry laboratories scattered throughout the building.
 One of the last accomplishments of his career was to convince the Kresge Foundation to donate one million dollars for a new building for the library.
 Although he did not live to see its completion, I am sure he would have been very happy to see his library safely housed in the chemistry staff.
 He immediately contacted one of his former students, Professor Schlessinger, then at the University of Chicago, to recommend someone.
 Schlessinger highly recommended one of his own students, Herbert C. Brown.
 Brown received his Ph.D. from the University of Chicago and had remained there a couple of additional years to teach and to carry on research.
-Because of his outstanding record and experience, he was hired as an assistant professor, and unusual occurrence in those days when most new, young Ph.D.'s started as instructors.
+Because of his outstanding record and experience, he was hired as an assistant professor, and unusual occurrence in those days when most new, young Ph.D. students started as instructors.
 Herbert C. Brown proved to be a valuable asset to the department and along with Dr. Gordon was instrumental in initiating the Ph.D. degree program.

 Dr. Brown arrived at Wayne in the fall of 1943.
 He was pleasant, energetic, highly knowledgeable, and immediately took an interest in all phases of the department.
 Unlike many research professors, Dr. Brown took a deep interest in teaching and during his tenure at Wayne regularly taught classes in beginning chemistry as well as advanced courses.
 When asked in what field of chemistry his interest lay, he always said, "just call me a chemist, I am interested in all fields of chemistry."
 While at Wayne he taught advanced courses in both Organic and Inorganic chemistry.
 In examining the teaching laboratories Brown was appalled by the lack of safety precautions.
-He set about to improve the situation and through his efforts students were required to wear safety glasses in certain laboratories and fire blankets were installed in all the teaching laboratories.
+He set about to improve the situation and through his efforts, students were required to wear safety glasses in certain laboratories and fire blankets were installed in all the teaching laboratories.

 One problem which soon arose after his arrival was to find space for a research laboratory.
 During Professor Irwin's tenure, research by the faculty was not encouraged and was considered too costly.
 When a student carried on research for his Master's degree he was usually assigned a desk in one of the teaching laboratories.
 Professors Remick and Cutter were the only ones who made any attempts at research.
 After surveying several rooms, the only space with suitable facilities turned out to be the chemistry staff office in room 112 Old Main on the northeast corner of the building.
 In those days there were no private offices and all the faculty had their desks together in one large room.
 There were only one telephone and no secretary.
 When Dr. Gordon arrived, however, he was given a separate private office and a secretary.
 Because of declining enrollment during those war years, a classroom down the hall was converted to faculty office and Dr. Brown was then confronted with the task of converting an empty room into a research laboratory.
 This was no easy task since everything was in short supply owing to the war.
 Some spare laboratory benches were obtained from nearby high schools but pipes and plumbing were difficult to obtain.
 Finally, over the period of a year or more, the laboratory was completed and Dr. Brown was able to resume his research.